hootsuite/vault-ctrl-tool/README.md

 Hi!
 Thanks for taking a look at `vault-ctrl-tool`.
 This is a quick tool that manages, authentication, applying secrets, and refreshing leases for services.

+If you're curious on how to build this in your environment, see BUILDING.md.
+If you're integrating with Kubernetes, see KUBERNETES.md.

 # Tour Of vault-config.yml

 * [Vault Token](#vaultToken)